natasha-flowers/icu_outcomes_capstone/index.md

 | Logistic Regression | 67.8                      | 84.0 |
 | Decision Tree       | 66.0                      | 83.9 |
 | XGBoost             | 73.1                      | 91.8 |

+We ran the same model types on the eICU dataset, but with a modified list of input variables since not all the variables used in MIMIC were available in eICU.
+The results for the 48 hour outcome were consistently higher than those in the MIMIC dataset.

 Table 2: Results from training and predicting outcomes using the eICU dataset on outcome 2: ICU readmission or in-hospital death within 48 hours of ICU discharge among patients remaining in the hospital (i.e. discharged from the ICU to the floor or other stepdown unit).